HPAI-BSC/ipg4av/src/database/DATASET.md

 tar -xf v1.0-trainval.tgz -C ./data/sets/nuscenes
 ```

 NOTE: the dowloaded files are suffient to render scenes.
-For prepocessing, complete the steps below as well.
+For preprocessing, complete the steps below as well.

 Download CAN bus data and map expansions from the [Download page](https://github.com/nutonomy/nuscenes-devkit?tab=readme-ov-file#can-bus-expansion).
 After downloading, your folder structure should look like this: